MaksymKashuba/Airbus_ship_Detection_Challenge_Kaggle/readme.md

 ## Airbus Ship Detection Challenge

 ### Project Overview
-This project addresses the Airbus Ship Detection Challenge by leveraging machine learning and deep learning techniques to detect ships in satellite images.
-The primary focus lies in image processing, object detection, and segmentation, utilizing advanced neural network architectures.
+This project is about finding ships in satellite images using machine learning and deep learning.
+It focuses on image processing, finding objects, and segmenting images with neural networks.

 ### Components
 - **Python Files**:
-  - `inference.py`: For generating predictions.
+  - `inference.py`: Generates predictions.
-  - `train.py`: Contains functions for training a deep learning model, likely a U-Net architecture, with data augmentation and upsampling techniques.
+  - `train.py`: Trains a deep learning model using U-Net, with data augmentation and upsampling.
-  - `utils.py`: Includes utilities like decoding run-length encoded masks, indicating a focus on image segmentation, and custom loss metrics.
+  - `utils.py`: Has tools for decoding image masks and custom loss metrics for image segmentation.

 - **Jupyter Notebooks**:
-  - `analysis.ipynb`: Used for data analysis and model evaluation.
+  - `analysis.ipynb`: Analyzes data and evaluates the model.
-  - `test.ipynb`: For testing the model with TensorFlow and OpenCV.
+  - `test.ipynb`: Tests the model with TensorFlow and OpenCV.

 ### Dependencies
 - **Deep Learning**: TensorFlow, Keras
 - **Data Handling**: NumPy, Pandas
 - **Image Processing**: OpenCV, Scikit-Image
 - **Visualization**: Matplotlib

-### Usage
-Include instructions for setting up the environment, running the training process, and executing the analysis and testing notebooks.

-### Additional Notes
-Further documentation, particularly in `inference.py` and `train.py`, is recommended to enhance clarity and understanding.